jhomlala/catcher/README.md

 ```

 All parameters list:
-* requestType - type of request, currently only POST is supported
+* requestType (required) - type of request, currently only POST is supported
-* endpointUri - uri address of server
+* endpointUri (required) - uri address of server
-* headers - map of additional headers that can be send in http request
+* headers (optional) - map of additional headers that can be send in http request
-* requestTimeout - request time in milliseconds
+* requestTimeout (optional) - request time in milliseconds
-* printLogs - show debug logs
+* printLogs (optional) - show debug logs

 You can try using example backend server which handles logs.
 It's written in Java 8 and Spring Framework and uses material design.
 You can find code of backend server here: https://github.com/jhomlala/catcher/tree/master/backend